gigondor/HKUST-MAFS-6010U-HAWK/README.md

 # HKUST-MAFS-6010U-HAWK
-materials related to  final assignment and presentation
+materials related to final assignment and presentation of group HAWK